Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 The simplistic player-vs-player style of Street Fighter or Mortal Kombat is easy to get addicted to.
 Your character is on one side, the opponent (or AI bot) is on the other, and you duke it out to see who comes out on top.

 And while multiplayer games don’t focus so much on this style any more, it’s not entirely out of fashion yet.
-In fact, some of the best fighting games are actually available for free as Flash games in your browser.
-Simon didn’t include any in his roundup of the best Flash games, but don’t worry, I got you covered.
+In fact, some of the best fighting games are actually available for free as Flash games in your browser, and I’ll cover some of them below.

 The main draw of games like Mortal Kombat was the speed with which you had to play and no Flash game replicates that better than Gun Mayhem and its sequel.
 You play as a character in a multi-platform world, jumping up and down and shooting at opponents with the gun granted to you.
 Throughout the level, power-ups and better guns will drop from the sky, and you can select special powers at the start of the level to boost your player.
 It doesn’t have online multiplayer, but you and your friend can use one keyboard and shoot till there’s only one man standing.
 The game can be a bit heavy, so you can use these tricks to improve performance on Flash games.